 As with all hammerhead species, they have viviparous reproduction meaning that pups are nourished by a placental link to the mother much like mammals, and are born alive and fully functional.
 The gestation period lasts between 9-12 months and litter sizes can be large, ranging from 12-40 pups.
 Pups are born in shallow coastal areas and measure just 30-55 centimetres.
 Predation on pups by other sharks is high.

-The Galapagos Marine Reserve is one of the few places on Earth where scalloped hammerhead sharks can be seen gathering together in large schools of up to several hundred.
+The Galapagos Marine Reserve (GMR) is one of the few places on Earth where scalloped hammerhead sharks can be seen gathering together in large schools of up to several hundred.
 The exact reason behind this schooling behaviour remains a mystery.
+In 2017, it was also found that scalloped hammerheads have nursery sites in the GMR.

 Where to see them: Around the northern islands of Darwin and Wolf and occasionally around Kicker Rock.